Disease Guide ·Conjunctivitis ·2026

 7Does pet insurance cover cat eye infections?

-Yes, most pet insurance policies cover conjunctivitis as a standard illness after the waiting period.
-Eye drops, diagnostic tests, and vet visits are typically included.
-For cats with recurring herpesvirus-related conjunctivitis, enroll early before the first episode is documented.
-Once in the medical record, future insurers may consider it pre-existing.
+Yes-most policies cover conjunctivitis as standard illness after waiting period.
+Eye drops, tests, visits included.
+For recurring herpesvirus cases, enroll early before the first episode.
+Once documented, future insurers may exclude it as pre-existing.

 Marcel Janik, founder of RealVetCost